Floydlang/floyd/docs/floyd_speak.md

 Floyd Speak files are always utf-8 files with no BOM.
 Their extension is ".floyd".

-# CONCEPT: NO POINTERS

-There are no pointers or references in Floyd.
-You copy values around deeply instead.
-Behind the curtains Floyd uses pointers extensively to make this fast.

-Removing the concept of pointers make programming easier since there are no dangling pointers, aliasing problems or defencive copying and other classic bug sources.
-It also makes it simpler for the runtime and compiler to generate extremely fast code.

 # CONCEPT: PURE AND IMPURE FUNCTIONS

 Functions in Floyd are by default *pure*, or *referential transparent*.
 This means they can only read their input arguments and constants, never read or modify anything: not global variables, not by calling another, impure function.

-It's not possible to call a function with a set of arguments and later call it with the same argument and get a different result.
+It's not possible to call a pure function with a set of arguments and later call it again with the same arguments and get a different result.

 A function like get_time() is impure.

 While a function executes, it perceives the outside world to stand still.

 Functions always return exactly one value.
 Use a struct to return more values.

-A function without return value usually makes no sense since function cannot have side effects.
-Possible uses would be logging, asserting or throwing exceptions.

 Example definitions of functions:

 ```
 func int f1(string x){
 	return 3
 }

 func int f2(int a, int b){
 	return 5
 }

 func int f3(){
 	return 100
 }

 func string f4(string x, bool y){
 	return "<" + x + ">"
 }
 ```

 Function types:

 ```
 func bool (string, double)
 ```

 This is a function that takes a function value as argument:

 ```
 func int f5(func bool (string, string))
 ```

 This is a function that returns a function value:

 ```
 func bool (string, string) f5(int x)
 ```

 All arguments to a function are read-only -- there are no output arguments.